Candidate Experience: Why it Matters & How to Improve it

 Almost 90% of consumers take the time to research brands and look at their reviews before purchasing.

 That means, if you’re not focused on gathering reviews for your brand, you could miss out on a considerable portion of potential customers.

 So, let’s delve deeper into brand advocacy, what it is and why it matters.

-Brand advocacy is when someone promotes your business for free, through word of mouth advertising, for no other reason than they like your product or service.
+Brand advocacy is when people promote your products and services for free, through word of mouth, for no other reason than they love your brand and what you do.
 Brand advocates will write and share reviews of positive experiences with your business.
 The bonus in marketing terms is that by doing this, they’re not only vouching for your business, but they’re also creating new content that promotes your brand online.

 Think about your last online purchase.
 Before you clicked the buy button, did you look at reviews?
 Maybe browsed the business’s hashtag to see customer images and opinions?

 The people leaving any positive reviews you may have read can be termed as ‘brand advocates’.
 And their opinion matters.
 A study done by BrightLocal in 2020 showed that 79% of consumers trust online reviews as much as they would trust a personal recommendation from a friend or family member.